www-virtues-ag/virtues-dimens/Android/BENCHMARK.md

-# Performance Comparison: AppDimens vs. Competing Solutions
+# Performance Comparison: Virtues vs. Competing Solutions

 ## Introduction

 There are several solutions available in the market to address the problem of responsive dimensioning in Android.
-This document presents a detailed comparative analysis of performance, functionality, and usability between AppDimens and its main competitors.
+This document presents a detailed comparative analysis of performance, functionality, and usability between Virtues and its main competitors.

 ## 1. Identified Competing Solutions